glangsto/gr-nsf/examples/README.md

 The Watch.not is a *Note File* describing the astronomical setup.
 This file also contains a spectrum observation, as the goal of the data header is to allow a complete re-observation, based on the previous header values.

-### To use these blocks, without installing into the standard GRC path, use these commands:
+### To test these blocks, without installing into the standard GRC path, use these commands:

 `cd examples`